DmitrySiniukov/sparse-modeling-rvm/README.md

 Regarding the SVM both the conventional ε-SVM and v-SVM have been implemented.

-For the RVM, to learn the hyperparameters we have implemented an EM update rule and the direct differentiation rule as it is describe by Tipping's patent in [1].
+For the RVM, to learn the hyperparameters we have implemented an EM update rule and the direct differentiation rule as it is described by Tipping's patent in [1].
 We also implemented the sparse bayesian learning learning algorithm based on [2].

 ## Files in repository